eMedicine Specialties > Urology > Common Problems of the Testicle

 Intraoperative Details

-The 3 most common surgical approaches used to correct a scrotal varicocele include inguinal (groin), retroperitoneal (abdominal), and infrainguinal/subinguinal (below the groin) approaches.
-With all 3 approaches, all abnormal veins are tied permanently to prevent continued abnormal blood flow (see Image 2).
-Avoid the vas deferens and the testicular artery during the surgery.
+With all three approaches, all abnormal veins are tied permanently to prevent continued abnormal blood flow.
+Avoidance of the vas deferens and the testicular artery during the surgery is critical.
+The inguinal approach is depicted below.

 The inguinal and subinguinal approaches are those most commonly used by the vast majority of adult urologists and infertility specialists.
 The familiar anatomy, low morbidity, and high efficacy make these approaches almost ideal.
 Inguinal ligation is achieved by incising the inguinal canal down to the external inguinal ring.
 After cord isolation, the testicular artery is preserved and the veins of the cord are ligated and divided.

-The subinguinal approach is performed in a similar fashion, but access is achieved through an incision at or near the pubic tubercle that obviates the opening of the external oblique aponeurosis.
-The advantages of subinguinal varicocele ligation, especially with use of magnification, include decreased pain and easier access to the spermatic cord, especially among obese men and those with a history of inguinal surgery.
-However, at this level, a greater number of veins are present, especially periarterial anastomosing veins, that make subinguinal ligation technically challenging.
+The subinguinal approach is performed in a similar fashion, but access is achieved through an incision at or near the pubic tubercle, which obviates the opening of the external oblique aponeurosis.
+The advantages of subinguinal varicocele ligation, especially with use of magnification, include decreased pain and easier access to the spermatic cord, especially in obese men and those with a history of inguinal surgery.
+However, at this level, a greater number of veins are present, especially periarterial anastomosing veins, which makes subinguinal ligation technically challenging.

 The use of the microsurgical technique has advanced the surgical treatment of this disorder by allowing optimal visualization.
 While the approach to cord isolation is no different, the 6-25X magnification facilitates the identification of small anastomosing veins that might otherwise be missed.
 Furthermore, the risk of testicular ischemia and testis atrophy due to inadvertent ligation of the testicular artery is greatly reduced with this improved visualization.
 This risk of arterial ligation can be further reduced by using a mini-Doppler ultrasound probe (Vascular Technology, Inc. [VTI] 20-MHz microvascular Doppler) with the use of a topical vasodilator.

 The retroperitoneal approach offers great proximal control of the spermatic vein near its insertion at the renal vein, and this approach may be accomplished laparoscopically.
-This technique, however, carries a high recurrence rate (nearly 15%) due to inguinal and retroperitoneal collateral veins, failure to ligate fine periarterial veins when the testicular artery is preserved, an inability to preserve lymphatics, and potential hydrocele formation when the artery and vein are ligated en bloc.
-This approach to varicocele ablation remains popular among pediatric urologists.
+Although this approach to varicocele ablation remains popular among pediatric urologists, it has the following potential drawbacks:

 Percutaneous embolization represents the least invasive means of varicocele repair.
 The internal spermatic vein is accessed primarily via cannulation of the femoral vein through a retrograde approach with subsequent balloon and/or coil occlusion of the varicocele.
 The advantages of percutaneous embolization include preservation of the testicular artery and the relatively noninvasive nature of the technique.
 However, the percutaneous approach can be fraught with troublesome access to the vein, and postoperative complications such as contrast allergies, arterial injury, thrombophlebitis, and coil migration are uncommon but tangible risks.
 This approach is often reserved for recurrent varicoceles after open surgical repair.